Debretsion Gebremichael

 His party nominally won all 152 contested seats and 98.2% of the votes of the 2020 Tigray regional election, which was held in defiance of the federal government that had postponed the elections because of the COVID-19 pandemic in Ethiopia.

 Early life

-Debretsion was born and raised in the town of Shire in Tigray.
+Debretsion was born and raised in the town of Axum in Tigray.
 He gave up his engineering studies at Addis Ababa University to join the TPLF in the 1970s and fight the Derg military junta.
 He was sent to Italy on a false passport and received training in communications technology and led the team that launched the Dimtsi Woyane ('Voice of the Revolution') radio station in 1980.
 Debretsion was also involved in disrupting the Derg's radio systems.

 Education

 After the Ethiopian People's Revolutionary Democratic Front's 1991 victory, he joined Addis Ababa University while working full-time as the second man to Kinfe Gebremedhin.
 He earned his bachelor's and master's degrees in electrical engineering from Addis Ababa University.
 He received a PhD in information technology from Capella University in 2011.
 His dissertation was on "Exploring the Perception of Users of Community ICT Centers on the Effectiveness of ICT on Poverty in Ethiopia".